jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Legendary Artifact - Rock
 {T}: Target creature you control gains flying until end of turn.
 {1}, Sacrifice Soarrie: Draw a card.
+---
+Esquie: Why'd you hide Soarrie from me?
+Verso: Oh, I didn't...
+I...
+I was afraid the others would want to return to Lumiere if you could fly them back.
+Esquie: That's mean.
+Sometimes you're really mean.
+Mmm.
+But being mean is not necessarily a mean thing.
 ```

 [card implementation](../custom/cards/s/soarrie.txt)